yousefshaban00/Task-1-EKS-Terraform/7-EKS-Pipeline/README.md

-## AWS CodePipeline+CodeBuild using Terraform to make automation process for Python Task
+## AWS CodePipeline+CodeBuild using Terraform to make automation process to deploy AWS EKS Cluster.

-**we use AWS CodePipeline to make automatically test,build and deploy python app (Cluster health check) as the follwoing steps:**
+**we use AWS CodePipeline to make automatically test,build and deploy AWS EKS Cluster as the follwoing steps:**

 ![Alt text](screencapture-us-east-2-console-aws-amazon-codesuite-codepipeline-pipelines-EKS-pipeline-view-2023-01-03-19_03_42.png)